-Our goal is to deliver the fastest time to value for our customers to achieve an agile, resilient and higher velocity sustainable supply chain.
+Our goal is to deliver the fastest time to value for our clients to contribute to an agile, resilient and higher velocity sustainable supply chain.
 Our strategy includes the following key elements:

-Create Sustainable Supply Chains for Our Customers.
-By enabling our customers to shorten their supply chains, reduce energy consumption, reduce water usage, increase the use of recyclable material, enforce proper labor practices and track products through their entire lifecycle, we enable them to achieve more sustainable operations and improve conditions in the world we live in.
+Create Sustainable Supply Chains for Our Clients.
+By enabling our clients to shorten their supply chains, reduce energy consumption, reduce water usage, increase the use of recyclable material, enforce proper labor practices and track products through their entire lifecycle, we help them to achieve more sustainable operations and improve conditions in the world in which we live.